 This test is most often performed on people who have bleeding problems.
 The risk of excessive bleeding is slightly greater than for people without bleeding problems.

-Each factor's reaction triggers the next reaction.
-The final product of the coagulation cascade is the blood clot.
+blood clot.
 Blood clots may not form normally if any one of the clotting factors is abnormally low.